Bainsbe/unifyiq/unifyiq/playbooks/README.md

 - Copy the config file to the home directory
     - `cp ~/unifyiq/conf/unifyiq.ini ~/`
     - Update the paths in UnifyIQ section
-    - Update the values in the config file with required mysql, slackbot and openai credentials
+    - Update the values in the config file with required mysql and openai credentials
+    - Update the `Storage.storage_encryption_key` generated using the following command
+        - `openssl rand -base64 16`
+        - **Note:** This key is used to encrypt the data stored in the database and storage.
+If you lose this key, you will not be able to retrieve the data.
+You will have to re-ingest the whole data from all the fetchers.
     - Update the milvus host with the private IP of the milvus instance if its a different machine
 - Run the playbook
     - `cd unifyiq/playbooks`
     - Playbook uses mysql credentials from the config file, so above step is required
     - Modify the `inventory` with correct IP address (Private IP) and key file path
     - `ansible-playbook playbook.yml`